swsnu/bd2017/hw3/README.md

 * `voxceleb-abridged-N.bin` (N=1, 2, …, 6)
   * URL (download with any data transfer tool like `curl`) : `https://s3.ap-northeast-2.amazonaws.com/snu-bd2017-hw3/voxceleb-abridged-N.bin` (N=1, 2, …, 6)
-  * Preprocessed spectograms of 17,460 wav files (all 3.015 seconds long, 16kHz), in binary format and in no particular order.
+  * Preprocessed spectograms of ~~17,460~~ wav files (all 3.015 seconds long, 16kHz), in binary format and in no particular order.
+    * **Note**: There has been a report that the number of wav files is NOT 17,460.
+The real count is estimated to be around 14.8k.
+Nonetheless, this number is simply supplementary information and should not affect your implementation greatly.
   * About 9GB in total. (~1.5GB each)
   * Each data instance is a 2d float32 array of [512, 300] dimensions.
   * Both TensorFlow and Caffe2 provide APIs for reading such binary-formatted files.
 Use them!